 About

-I’m a cinematography and marine biology and student at the University of Hawai‘i at Mānoa, currently working as photos editor for Ka Leo, the university’s long-standing newspaper.
 My passion for the ocean and photography began early—I grew up keeping aquariums and started taking photos as a kid.
 By high school, I was seriously pursuing photography, with the long-term goal of capturing marine life in its natural habitat.

 Along the way, I found a niche in live music photography.
-Over the past year, I’ve photographed performances in Seattle at venues and festivals including THING, The Neptune Theatre, Dimitriou’s Jazz Alley, The Black Lodge, and Zootunes at Woodland Park Zoo.
-These experiences have allowed me to connect with artists, managers, and venues while honing my craft in fast-paced, dynamic environments.
+Over the past three years, I’ve photographed performances in Honolulu at venues and festivals including Holo Holo, The Republik, The Secret Spot, and of course UH Mānoa.
+I’ve had the opportunity to capture photos of artists such as Kanaka Fyah, Twin Fin, The Green, Johnny Suite, Wavvy, Natural Vibrations, more recently Small Axe!
+You can check out those photos on my insta @alecphotoz.
+These experiences have allowed me to connect with more artists, managers, and venues while honing my craft in fast-paced, dynamic environments.

 Music has always been a passion, something I shared with my dad through classic rock and the Seattle grunge scene, and later as a guitarist myself.
 Now, I channel that energy into visual storytelling, capturing the raw emotion and intensity of live performance.

-Specialties: Live music photography, event photography, portrait photography
+Specialties: Live music photography, event photography, photojournalism